We Are Workers’ Lawyers.

 Wills, Living Wills, Trusts, Estates And Power Of Attorney

-Laws governing wills, or written statements specifying the transfer of property after an individual’s death.
+Laws governing wills or written statements specify the transfer of property after an individual’s death.
 A power of attorney grants the authority to another to act on one’s behalf regarding legal and business matters.
 At Hedberg & Boulton, P.C., we know that when it comes to estate planning, there can be a lot of questions.
 Here, our attorneys answer some of the more commonly asked questions about wills, trusts and powers of attorney.

 What happens when a person dies without a will?

-When a person dies intestate, or without a valid will, state law determines how property is distributed.
+When a person dies intestate or without a valid will, state law determines how property is distributed.

 • Spouse gets top priority.